mcd500/ta-ref/docs/building_with_docker.md

-# Preparation and building ta-ref with docker
+# Preparation and building TA-Ref with docker

 ## Preparation

-For building ta-ref with docker, it is required to install docker on Ubuntu.
+For building TA-Ref with docker, it is required to install docker on Ubuntu.

 For the first time users of docker, please have a look on https://docs.docker.com/engine/